 Garmin continually adds digital payment support to additional devices.
 The wearables below currently support Garmin Pay.

-- Garmin Fenix 7 series, Garmin Fenix 7S series, Garmin Fenix 7X series
+- Garmin Fenix 7 Pro series, Garmin Fenix 7 series, Garmin Fenix 7S series, Garmin Fenix 7X series

 - Garmin Fenix 6, Fenix 6 Pro series, Fenix 6S, Fenix 6S Pro series, Fenix 6X, Fenix 6X Pro series

 - Garmin Fenix 5 Plus, Fenix 5S Plus, Fenix 5X Plus

 - Garmin vivoactive 3 Music, Vivoactive 3, Vivoactive 4, vivoactive 4S

 - Garmin Venu, Venu Sq, Venu 2, Venu 2 Plus, Venu 2S

 - Garmin Instinct 2X, Garmin Instinct 2 Solar models, Garmin Instinct 2 Solar Specialty models

 - Garmin Epix, Garmin Epix (Gen 2), Garmin Epix Pro

 - Garmin D2 Delta S, D2 Delta, D2 Delta PX